mesn1985/JavaScript.Functional.React.FluxPattern/README.md

   - no component uses state/hooks

 **What this project is not:**
-  - and example of good UI implementation.
+  - example of good UI implementation.
-  - example of best pratices, No CSS file used
+  - example of best pratice.
-  - best pratice in clean code
+  - best pratice in clean code.

 I created this project during a 5ECTS javascript course, where the assignment was to interact